 1. Park the vehicle, and set the parking brake.
 Pull the hood release handle located under the lower left corner of the dashboard.
 The hood will pop up slightly.

-2. To find the hood latch handle, put your fingers under the front edge of the hood just to left of center.
+2. Put your fingers under the front edge of the hood just to left of center.
 Lift up the hood latch handle until it releases the hood.
 Lift up the hood.

 Service Station Procedures